hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 # IANA Considerations

-IANA is asked to allocate two new TLS extensions, client_attestation_type and server_attestation_type, from the "TLS ExtensionType Values" subregistry defined in {{RFC5246}}.
-These extensions are used in both the client hello message and the server hello message.
+IANA is asked to allocate two new TLS extensions, evidence_request and evidence_proposal, from the "TLS ExtensionType Values" subregistry defined in {{RFC5246}}.
+These extensions are used in the ClientHello and the EncryptedExtensions messages.
 The values carried in these extensions are taken from TBD.

+IANA is also requested to allocate a value in the "TLS Alerts" registry and populate it with the following entry:

+- Value: TBD
+- Description: unsupported_evidence
+- DTLS-OK: Y
+- Reference: [This document]
+- Comment:

 --- back